 Prison as a research laboratory?

 Interestingly, during my time as a Master’s student, there had been increasing social interest in emotions in connection with recent practices and an appeal to revisit concepts of masculine identity.
 The purpose of my Ph.D. research thesis was to contribute to a new perspective on masculine identity within prison through the perspective of emotions and the practices of emotion: utilizing an ethnographic research approach.
-Additionally, I was looking at how the prison culture impacts the understanding of masculine identity within the prison and how the personal understanding of masculine identity was impacted.
+Additionally, I looked at how the prison culture impacts the understanding of masculine identity within the prison and how the personal understanding of masculine identity was impacted.

 If there is such a thing as an authentic self, then is there also an individual understanding of masculinity – because the understanding of gender is part of who you are?
 Erving Goffman and Arlie Hochschild inspired a lot of my thinking.
 Therefore, much of my study focused on the performance of masculinity and prison emotions.